How BEIS has planned for emergencies potentially affecting oil, gas and electricity production and supply, and the civil nuclear establishment.

 If a prolonged electricity shortage affects a specific region, or the whole country, rationing may be necessary.
 The Electricity Supply Emergency Code outlines the process for ensuring fair distribution while still protecting those who require special treatment.
 This is managed through a process known as ‘rota disconnections’.

-Working closely with industry to understand and plan for emergencies, DECC regularly holds exercises to test the effectiveness of these plans.
-The National Emergency Plan for Downstream Gas and Electricity was most recently revised in 2012.
+BEIS works closely with industry to understand and plan for emergencies, and regularly holds exercises to test the effectiveness of these plans.
+The National Emergency Plan for Downstream Gas and Electricity describes the national arrangements established between BEIS, the downstream gas and electricity industry, the Office of Gas and Electricity Markets (Ofgem) and the European Commission and other interested parties for the safe and effective management of both downstream gas and electricity supply emergencies.

 Maintaining the electricity supply

-DECC has a duty to make sure electricity supplies are reliable and meet voltage and frequency standards.
+BEIS has a duty to make sure electricity supplies are reliable and meet voltage and frequency standards.
 Major electricity failures are very rare in the UK but severe storms are the most common cause of widespread power loss.
 Analysis of such events shows how important it is to manage trees near overhead lines.
-DECC has amended the guidance to reflect this:
+BEIS has amended the guidance to reflect this:

 Upstream oil and gas